For Forecast Grade information for CIE courses, please follow the link below:

 When asked to provide a student’s projected grade for university admission, Pamoja Education teachers should:

 - Only respond to requests from DP Coordinators or SBCs.
 Any independent request from a student should be directed to the SBC for confirmation.
+(Please Note: If you are an SBC, please copy Pamoja School Services in any communication with teachers regarding projected grades for university admission).

 - Provide the SBC / DP Coordinator with a projection of the grade that the candidate is expected to achieve in the subject, based on all the evidence of the candidate’s work to date.